tommyaweosme/hash-random-emergence/README.md

 First ever found period-3 oscillator.
 Found with an automated searcher.
 ### 4|2
 This may be the simplest knightwise spaceship.
+### 4|25
+This is a spaceship that releases spaceships going northeast.
+### 4|32
+This is a gun that releases pink cells to the left.
+### 4|45
+This is a gun that releases guns that release spaceships going up.
 ### 5|5
-This appears to be an infinitely growing patch that gets laggy very fast.
-I cannot prove if it is truly infinite growth.
+This is a proven infinitely growing spacefiller that gets laggy very fast.
 ### 5|8
 This appears to be an infinite growth smile.
 I cannot prove if it is truly infinite growth.
 ### 5|37